 Cons:

 Heavy: The Vortex Viper 10×50 is relatively heavy, weighing 28.1 ounces, which may be a drawback for some users who prefer lighter binoculars.
-These are large binoculars.
+These are large binoculars and work best with stabilization.

 Eye Relief: The Vortex Viper 10×50 has a shorter eye relief compared to the Nikon Monarch M5 8×42, which may be a drawback for users who wear glasses.